The Poetics of Space

 To the reviewers I read before buying this book, now I understand why a number of them wrote things like, "you have to be able to sit back and ponder the book, savoring the words before digesting them."
 I took this as a sign that there were deep meanings that mesmerized the reader, and looked forward to it.
 No. To translate that phrase into common English, it means, "the translator has an Oxford English Dictionary and he's going to use it."

-Whats the big deal2
+Whats the big deal

 I don't get why this is the bible of architects.
 Its boring as hell.
 Sure people are affected by the spaces they inhabit for various conditioning reasons.
 OK thats obvious but do I need to read a whole book written in pompous philospeak to learn that.